powsybl/powsybl-core/docs/grid_model/extensions.md

 ## Operating status

-This is an extension of `Identifiable`, but it is restricted to some identifiable types: busbar sections, all branches, three-winding transformers, HVDC line and a dangling line.
+This is an extension of `Identifiable`, but it is restricted to some identifiable types: busbar sections, all branches, three-winding transformers, HVDC line and a boundary line.
 The status could be:
 - `IN_OPERATION`: equipment in service.
 - `PLANNED_OUTAGE`: outage due to an unscheduled putting out of service of the equipment.
 - `FORCED_OUTAGE`: outage due to a programmed taking out of service of the equipment.